stamen/slackbot-tell/README.md

 ## Environment Variables

-* `SLACK_TOKEN` - this is the web hook token that Slack provides when you configure a new integration
+* `SLACK_TOKEN` - this is the token that Slack provides when you configure a new slash command
 * `REDIS_URL` - a URL for an accessible Redis service (when deployed on Heroku, this involves configuring one of the many add-ons)